USCbiostats/Phenotypic_plasticity/README.md

   * Potential gene inflation or loss

 This file does **not** generate final analysis outputs, but documents decisions made upstream.

+### `5prime_validation.Rmd`

+**Methodological Validation: Why the 5'–most TSS?**

+This notebook scientifically validates the decision to use the 5'–most TSS as the representative promoter for a gene, rather than alternative downstream TSSs.

+* **Multi–TSS Analysis:** Identifies genes with multiple unique transcription start sites.
+* **Divergence Comparison:** Compares the methylation divergence (PWD) of the 5'–most TSS against downstream alternative TSSs.
+* **Sensitivity Metrics:**
+    * **Distance Decay:** Plots PWD as a function of distance from the 5' end.
+    * **Rank Correlation:** Checks if the 5'–most TSS consistently captures the lowest (or most representative) divergence.
+    * **Delta PWD:** Quantifies the error margin when the 5'–most TSS is *not* the most conserved site.

+**Key Insight:** Provides statistical justification that phenotypic plasticity is best captured by the canonical 5' start site, with 7% error rate.

 ---